QPanda3

 Changes

-The name of Class 1 was changed from VQC to VQCircuit to avoid conflicts with the abbreviation of the variational quantum circuit classifier
+The name of Class was changed from VQC to VQCircuit to avoid conflicts with the abbreviation of the variational quantum circuit classifier.
+Code example

 vqc = VQCircuit()

-When constructing Ansatz, the method of adding non-parametric gates and parameter-fixed gates has changed.
-QPanda3 uses the same functions as QCircuit and QProg to add corresponding quantum logic gates
+Using unified functions' names to add quantum logic gates.
+When constructing Ansatz, the method of adding non-parametric gates and parameter-fixed gates has changed. pyqpanda3 uses the same functions as QCircuit and QProg to add corresponding quantum logic gates

 vqc << H(0)<<X(0)<<CP(1,2,3.14)